turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 ## Peer Code Share
-As part of the second check-in, students will be required to complete a peer code share.
-Instructions can be found [here](./peer_code_share).
+As part of the evaluation, students will be required to complete a peer code share.
+Instructions can be found [here](./peer_code_share.html).

 ---